 - 4. Any efficiencies or cost reductions achieved as a direct result of the establishment of the Provincial Extended Health Benefit Plan will be used to further enhance the Provincial Extended Health Benefit Plan. - 5.
 The Provincial Extended Health Benefit plan does not include a medical referral travel plan (a "MRTP").
 However, any school district that elects to participate in the Provincial Extended Health Benefit Plan and currently has a MRTP will continue to provide a MRTP. - 6.
-Where the local union elects not to participate in the Provincial Extended Health Benefit Plan, the school district will continue to provide the existing extended health benefit plan between the parties.
+Where the local union elects not to participate in the Provincial Extended Health Benefit Plan, the school district will continue to provide the existing extended health benefit plan between the parties. - 7.
+As of September 1, 2022, local unions representing all members in the following school districts have voted against joining the Provincial Extended Health Benefit Plan:

-- 7. As of January 30, 2015, local unions representing all members in the following school districts have voted against joining the Provincial Extended Health Benefit Plan: - a.
-Vancouver Teachers' Federation [VSTA, VESTA] / SD No. 39 (Vancouver) - b.
-Coquitlam Teachers' Association / SD No. 43 (Coquitlam) - c.
-Vancouver Island West Teachers' Union / SD No. 84 (Vancouver Island West) - 8.
-The local unions representing all members in the school districts in paragraphs 7.a through 7.c may elect to join the Provincial Extended Health Benefit Plan at any time during the term of the collective agreement.
+- a.
+Vancouver Teachers' Federation [VSTA, VEAES] / SD No. 39 (Vancouver) - b.
+Coquitlam Teachers' Association / SD No. 43 (Coquitlam) - 8.
+The local unions representing all members in the school districts in paragraphs 7.a and 7.b may elect to join the Provincial Extended Health Benefit Plan at any time during the term of the Collective Agreement.